Welcome to today's edition of the Rush 24-7 podcast.

 Obama, how despicably partisan do you have to be to have this knee-jerk suspicion?

-Brian Ross said in the air, there's a Jim Holmes of Aurora, Colorado page on the Colorado Tea Party site as well, talking about him joining a Tea Party last year.
+Brian Ross said in the air, there's a Jim Holmes of Aurora, Colorado, page on the Colorado Tea Party site as well, talking about him joining a tea party last year.

-We can't say for sure.
+We can't say for sure, but we're going to say anyway.

 And say they did.

-Then they said we'll retract it.
+Then they said, we'll retract it.

 Then they apologized for it some hours later.